LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **8.8%** of players

-_While Berserk cyberware is active, perform a Superhero Landing to kill or incapacitate 2 enemies._
+Objective: _While Berserk cyberware is active, perform a Superhero Landing to kill or incapacitate 2 enemies._

 ---